Rolled Stuffed Collards are large leaves of cooked collard greens stuffed with cornbread dressing (savory) or sweet potatoes (sweet-savory).

-Instead of chopping collards before cooking, simply use whole leaves of collard greens (minus end stems).
+Instead of chopping collards before cooking, simply use whole leaves of tender, cooked collard greens.

 Preparation instructions are written on printable recipe card below.